aimldl/envs-and-tools/computing_environments/ubuntu_linux/how_to/create_a_new_user.md

 Now the user account and password is set.

 Step 3.
-Verify the new account in `/etc/passwd`
+Verify the new account exists in `/etc/passwd`

 ```bash
 $ cat /etc/passwd | grep "^k8smaster"